 Now, we come to the issue of inflicting guilt upon ourselves.
 If you’ve eliminated both God and others as the source of your guilt you are left with only one person to “blame” for your guilty feelings.
 As I see it, you have two ways to deal with this guilt and they both take place in your journal.
 Both work.
 You decide.

 Hash it out with yourself.
 Write about why you’ve been unavailable.
 Tell your journal (therefore yourself) all the things which have prevented you from maintaining a good journal writing routine.
 You are sure to uncover some interesting things about yourself.

 Forgive yourself.
 Write the things you would say to anyone else you were forgiving.
 Bring your focus to what you can do now rather than what you have not done.

 Do you have questions concerning your journal or general journaling questions?
 We love to hear from you.
-You can ask in the comments below, or send your question directly to me email@example.com
+Send your question directly to me firstname.lastname@example.org